Søgne Municipality: Media

 The newspaper Søgne og Songdalen Budstikke has been published in Søgne since 1999.

 Geography

 Søgne was a small, coastal municipality, with a long stretch of coastline and islands to the south.
-To the east, it bordered the municipality of Kristiansand, to the north and northeast it bordered the municipalities of Marnardal and Songdalen, and to the west it bordered the municipality of Mandal.
+To the east, it bordered Kristiansand Municipality, to the north and northeast it bordered both Marnardal Municipality and Songdalen Municipality, and to the west it bordered Mandal Municipality.

 The municipality had a couple main rivers running through it: Lundeelva and Søgneelva.
-The Trysfjorden cuts into the shoreline in the west part of the municipality.
-There are also many islands to the south of the mainland.
+The Trysfjorden cut into the shoreline in the west part of the municipality.
+There were also many islands to the south of the mainland.
 Ny-Hellesund is a small cluster of three populated islands that were an important outport in the history of Søgne.
-The Songvår Lighthouse is located in the far south part of the municipality on the small island of Hellersøya.
+The Songvår Lighthouse was located in the far south part of the municipality on the small island of Hellersøya.
+The highest point in the municipality was the 278 m tall mountain Spjotheia.